 Lynette came to the area to take up a teaching post at Dartington Hall School in 1963.
 When that school closed its junior school, Lynette collaborated with 4 other women to set up Park School in 1986.
 That school has entered its 36th year.
 In 1998 Lynette became one of the Directors of the Open School under the aegis of Michael Young.
 In 2000 she was asked to become a trustee of the Sharpham Trust and later became its Chair.
 When Lynette retired from that she turned her attention to developing the Sharpham Archive.

 This Zoom meeting starts 6.30 pm, giving us half an hour to get set up and to check that everything is running ok.
 Also the Society's AGM will be held on line from 7.00 pm preceeding Lynette's talk which will start at 7:30 PM

 Please sign up for our newsletters to keep you up to date on all future online talks using the link.

 There are approximately 5 meetings with speakers each year and at least one field excursion.
 Meetings take place in Harberton or Harbertonford on alternative dates, details of which can be found in the Programme.

-Please contact Jill Powell - email@example.com
+Please contact our secretary Jill Powell - email@example.com